Lucia Ďuriš Nicholsonová: Member of the European Parliament, 2019–present

 In May 2019 Ďuriš Nicholsonová became one of the 14 Members of the European Parliament from Slovakia, as her political party Freedom and Solidarity (SaS) has won 9.60% of votes, resulting in two mandates.
 In parliament, she is a member of the European Parliament's Committee on Employment and Social Affairs (EMPL) and the Committee on Civil Liberties, Justice and Home Affairs (LIBE).
 On 18 July 2019 she was elected as chair of the EMPL Committee.

 In addition to her committee assignments, Ďuriš Nicholsonová is part of the European Parliament Intergroup on Trade Unions.

 In 2021, Ďuriš Nicholsonová left the European Conservatives and Reformists (ECR) to join the Renew Europe group in Parliament.
 She was subsequently reelected chair of the EMPL committee, winning 38 votes compared to runner-up Margarita de la Pisa Carrión who won 15 votes.

 In 2023, Nicholsonová created the Jablko political party.

 Political positions

 Ďuriš Nicholsonová is well known for the reform she proposed as an opposition politician to improve living conditions of Romani people in Slovakia and prevent their further socio-economic exclusion, consisting of early pre-schooling for children from excluded communities and more effective, specialised and motivational social support and tailored assistance.
 She has focused on employment and social matters, including rights of persons with disabilities and active ageing, during her European election campaign and praised work–life balance incentives of the European Parliament.

+Personal life

+Ďuriš Nicholsonová has three children - son Dominik (1999) and daughter Lilly (2008) from her marriage with the journalist Tom Nicholson and another son Jakub (2016) from her second marriage to Peter Ďuriš.
+Following the end of her MEP mandate, the family chose to remain living in Brussels due to family becoming accustomed to the multicultural society of the city.